Simple and Honest Confidence Intervals in Nonparametric Regression: Monte Carlo

-For each design, we implement the optimal FLCI centered at the MSE optimal estimate, as described in Section~\ref{data-driven_bw_ci_sec}, for each choice of $\SC\in\{2,6\}$, and with $\SC$ calibrated using the rule-of-thumb (ROT) described Appendix~\ref{rot_sec}.
+For each design, we implement the optimal FLCI centered at a local linear estimate with a triangular kernel and MSE optimal bandwidth, as described in \Cref{sec:pract-impl}, for each choice of $\SC\in\{2,6\}$, and with $\SC$ calibrated using the rule-of-thumb (ROT) described in \Cref{sec:pract-impl}.
 The implementations with $\SC\in\{2,6\}$ allow us to gauge the effect of using an appropriately calibrated $\SC$, compared to a choice of $\SC$ that is either too conservative or too liberal by a factor of 3.
-The ROT calibration chooses $\SC$ automatically, but requires additional conditions in order to have correct coverage (see Section~\ref{data-driven_bw_ci_sec}).
+The ROT calibration chooses $\SC$ automatically, but requires additional conditions in order to have correct coverage (see \Cref{sec:pract-impl}).

-In addition to these FLCIs, we consider five other methods of CI construction.
-The first four are different implementations of the robust bias-corrected (RBC) CIs proposed by CCT (discussed in Section~\ref{sec:comp-with-other}).
+In addition to these FLCIs, we consider seven other CIs (\begin{NoHyper}\Cref{sec:addit-monte-carlo}\end{NoHyper} considers one more method).
+The first five are different implementations of the robust bias-corrected (RBC) CIs proposed by CCT (discussed in \Cref{sec:comp-with-other}).
 Implementing these CIs requires two bandwidth choices: a bandwidth for the local linear estimator, and a pilot bandwidth that is used to construct an estimate of its bias.
-The first CI uses a plug-in estimate of $\hpt$ defined in~\eqref{pointwise_rmse_optimal_bw_eq}, as implemented by \citet{ccf15}, and an analogous estimate for the pilot bandwidth (this method is the default in their accompanying software package).
+The first two CIs use bandwidth choices justified by pointwise-in-$f$ asymptotics.
+The first CI uses a plug-in estimate of $\hpt$ defined in~\eqref{pointwise_rmse_optimal_bw_eq}, as implemented by \citet{ccf15}, and an analogous estimate for the pilot bandwidth.
 The second CI, also implemented by \citet{ccf15}, uses bandwidth estimates for both bandwidths that optimize the pointwise asymptotic coverage error (CE) among CIs that use usual $z_{1-\alpha/2}$ critical value.
 This CI can be considered a particular form of undersmoothing.
-For the third and fourth CIs, we set both the main and the pilot bandwidth to $\hrmse$ with $\SC=2$, and $\SC=6$, respectively.
+The third CI sets both the pilot bandwidth and the main bandwidth to the plug-in estimate of $\hpt$.
+For the next three CIs, we consider bandwidths justified by uniform-in-$f$ asymptotics.
+For the fourth and fifth CIs, we set both the main and the pilot bandwidth to $\hrmse$ with $\SC=2$, and $\SC=6$, respectively.
+For the sixth CI, we set both bandwidths to $\hhrmse{\Mrot}$.
 Finally, we consider a conventional CI centered at a plug-in bandwidth estimate of $\hpt$, using the rule-of-thumb estimator of \citet[][Chapter 4.2]{fg96}.
 All CIs are computed at the nominal $95\%$ coverage level.